HanadaLee/openresty/README.md

 GitHub Container Registry, then creates a matching Git tag and release.
 Release notes summarize commits since the previous version tag.

-Before publishing a GitHub release, the workflow pushes the same tag to the canonical GitLab repository.
-Configure the GitHub Actions secret `GITLAB_PUSH_TOKEN` with a GitLab project access token that has the `write_repository` scope.
-This prevents the GitHub mirror from pruning tags created only by GitHub Actions.
+The release workflow publishes the same tag and release notes to GitLab and GitHub.
+Configure the GitHub Actions secret `GITLAB_PUSH_TOKEN` with either a personal access token that has the `api` scope, or a GitLab project access token that has both the `api` and `write_repository` scopes.
+The project token must have at least the Developer role, or the Maintainer role when release tags are protected.
+Publishing the canonical GitLab tag first prevents the GitHub mirror from pruning tags created only by GitHub Actions.

 The GitHub workflow can also be started manually.
-An already tagged version is always treated as test-only, preventing an existing release from being published again.
+An already tagged version is always treated as test-only, preventing an existing release from being published again by the main CI workflow.
+The `Publish release` workflow can be started manually with an existing version and its full commit SHA to repair or republish GitLab and GitHub releases without rebuilding container images.

 [Back to TOC](#table-of-contents)